postmodern/ruby-install/README.md

     $ ruby-install ruby

-Install a latest version of Ruby:
+Install a latest version of Ruby (that ruby-install knows about):

     $ ruby-install ruby 1.9

+Install a version of Ruby newer than what ruby-install knows about (MD5 of bz2 archive):

+    $ ruby-install --md5 5363d399be7f827c77bf8ae5d1a69b38 ruby 1.9.3-p547

 Install a specific version of Ruby: